Caring for Elderly Parents at Home:

 1. Loose rugs are your enemy: Remove ALL loose rugs in the household.
 Regardless of the sentimental value that your mom might perceive of the rug “completing the room,” indeed, rugs are your enemy.

 2. Grab Bars are your friend: I cannot tell you the number of times clients will say that they do not need a grab-bar because they use the toilet paper holder or the plastic shower door to help support their weight.
-Not only are these items not designed to support twenty pounds, they are definitely not designed to support the weight of an adult!
+Not only are these items not designed to support twenty pounds, but they also are not designed to support the weight of an adult!
 This is incredibly dangerous and installing grab bars is a relatively cheap and easy fix to this problem

 3. Keep a properly lit home: One Alvita Care client was so cost-conscience that she would not turn on any lights and instead used the flashlight on her walker.
 This is incredibly dangerous and an example of how cost savings can result in very expensive results such as a fall.
 Making sure that all the lights are on and can be controlled from various light switches will be helpful in keeping the entire home is properly lit.